ubuntu-si/ubuntu.si/README.md

 * KNOWN ISSUES:

-         - [ ]  When trying to register and clicking on terms of service, popup opens and does not show all of our terms of service.
+         - [✓]  When trying to register and clicking on terms of service, popup opens and does not show all of our terms of service.
          - [✓]  Search shows two next/previous buttons - no need, new (from github) search/index.php solves this issue
-         - [ ]  There is an issue with icheck and checkbox - does not register first click on the checkbox
+         - [✓]  There is an issue with icheck and checkbox - does not register first click on the checkbox - js issue with the theme/vanilla

-* FIXED (??)
-KNOWN ISSUES:
-* used a fresh database and that fixed these issues

-		 - [✓] Form_Addpeople is waaay too wide (used to add people while messaging)
-         - can't visit user's profile page
-         - can't see/get/send private messages
-         - can't send posts (DateUpdated required(???))